Now booking for Summer and Fall!

 Book an Event

-Jen is an experienced teacher, workshop leader, and presenter who loves introducing kids to the animals of the northern river ecosystem through fun, interactive sessions.
+Jen is an experienced teacher, workshop leader, and presenter who loves introducing kids to the animals of the northern river ecosystem through fun, interactive in-person and virtual sessions.
 She also enjoys teaching students both young and young-at-heart about writing and about how picture books are made.

 Key concepts: ecology, species diversity, food webs, STEM, picture book creation, writing process, cumulative stories, science